-At the Annapurna Circuit a guide is currently NOT required.
+At the Annapurna Circuit, a guide is currently NOT required.
 You can do the tour without a guide.
 But you should at least be in a group of three people on the way.
-High alpine terrain should not be new territory for you, you should be familiar with map and compass and at best have a satellite phone for emergencies.
+High alpine terrain should not be new territory for you, you should be familiar with maps and compass and at best have a satellite phone for emergencies.

 Do I need a guide for the Manaslu Circuit?

 Yes!
 Unlike the Annapurna Circuit, a guide is required at the Manaslu Circuit.
 That’s because the trek is not as busy as the Annapurna Circuit.
 We did not meet anyone for days on the trails and only met locals in the villages.

 What are the accommodations at Annapurna Circuit and Manaslu Circuit?

 Both the Annapurna Circuit and the Manaslu Circuit are Teahouse Treks.
 You wander from village to village and spend the night in small guesthouses.
 You do not need a tent or food.
 At the Annapurna Circuit, the choice of accommodation is significantly greater than on the Manaslu Circuit.
 That’s simply because of its popularity.

 So you’ll find everything here, from simple accommodations to mid-range to luxury lodges.
 Once upon a time, you could negotiate with the owners of the guesthouse to stay for free when you take your meal with them.
 Unfortunately, I do not know if this is still the case today.
 Do you know it?
 Then leave a comment!

 The Manaslu Circuit is much less frequented and thus there are fewer accommodations so far.
 But when we were on the road, many of them built heavily so that the offer will change here in the next few years.